SiddaniSravani/expense-tracker/README.md

 # expense-tracker
- Internal project from tracking the expenses with user login and registration via admin
+ Internal project for tracking the expenses with user login and registration via admin